 There were also a few other restrictions and precautions taken related to prisoners possessing certain objects.
 For instance, prisoners were generally shaved by a barber, who also clipped their nails.
-Prisoners could possess knives to dine with or tongs to use for a fire if guards considered the prisoner to be calm and resigned.
+Prisoners could possess knives to dine with or tongs for a fire if the guards considered the prisoner to be calm and resigned.
 However, even if guards made such a judgement, it did not always mean the prisoner behaved.
-One instance of a misbehaving prisoner was a man named Drohart who was mentioned in a letter dated 19 November 1767:
+One instance of a misbehaving prisoner in the Bastille was a man named Drohart who was mentioned in a letter dated 19 November 1767:

 “The prisoner Drohart … flew back to his room.
 The turnkey followed him.
 He stood at the door to defend the entry; the turnkey tried to force it, not perceiving that he had a knife in his hand, till he received a wound in his belly, of which it is thought he will probably die before the morning, and he has accordingly received the sacraments.
 The prisoner immediately gave himself a wound … and expired about ten minutes after.”

-One prisoner incarcerated at the Bastille in 1780 for 20 months was a French journalist, Simon Nicolas Henri Linguet.
-He was not rich, and his experience was not so pleasant as the Baroness de Staal, Dumouriez, or Marmontel.
+One prisoner in the Bastille in 1780 was Simon Nicolas Henri Linguet, a French journalist.
+He was there for 20 months and was not rich.
+His experience was also not so pleasant as the Baroness de Staal, Dumouriez, or Marmontel.
 Linguet wrote a popular anti-Bastille book after he was released that detailed his sufferings.
 In his book he noted that the whole ordeal was humiliating and that when he was deprived of pen and paper, he was galled and felt oppressed.
 Unable to speak or share his feeling because of the thickness of the five-foot walls, his mental anguish proved to be so great that he ably recaptured it when he wrote his book, Memoirs of the Bastille.

 De personalization of prisoners was another complaint that Linguet mentioned in his memoirs, and, it was accomplished in a rather effective way.
-According to one historian, once a person was imprisoned at the Bastille, there was never a reason for guards to use the person’s name.
+Once a person was imprisoned at the Bastille, there was never a reason for guards to use the person’s name.

 “Each tower had its particular name and … each chamber was numbered, by which means there was no occasion ever to pronounce the name of a prisoner; … [each] was called by the number of the chamber and the name of the tower where he was confined; as No. 1. de la Bertaudiere, and so on.”

-Interestingly, despite Linguet’s book, he or any other prisoner at the Bastille were not allowed to write a book about their imprisonment.
+Interestingly, despite Linguet writing a book, neither he nor any other prisoner in the Bastille were allowed to write a book about their imprisonment.
 That was because prisoners signed a declaration upon their departure declaring “that he would never reveal anything he had heard or seen in the Bastille.”
-However, as mentioned, that did not seem to deter anyone from writing about their time there, and, thus, because of Linguet’s writings, and others like him, the Bastille came to represent the worst of monarchical oppression, which one current and well-regarded French historian notes:
+However, as mentioned, that did not seem to deter anyone from writing about their time there, and, thus, because of Linguet’s writings, and others like him, the Bastille came to represent the worst of monarchical oppression, which, Simon Schama, a current and well-regarded French historian notes: